arnisoph/saltstack-skeleton-formula/README.rst

 Please refer to https://github.com/bechtoldt/formula-docs to learn how to use this formula, how it is built and how you can add your changes.

-**NOTICE:** This formula uses the formhelper module which is a very useful Salt execution module that isn't available in upstream yet.
+**NOTICE:** This formula might uses the formhelper module which is a very useful Salt execution module that isn't available in upstream yet.
 Please consider retrieving it manually from https://github.com/bechtoldt/salt-modules and make it available to your Salt installation.
 Read `SaltStack documentation <http://docs.saltstack.com/en/latest/ref/modules/#modules-are-easy-to-write>`_ to see how this can be achieved.